Asia octane: Key market indicators this week

 About Commodity Insights

-**The Asia naphtha crack against ICE Brent crude futures, which spiked to a two-week high of $103.75/mt on Feb.
-19, will continue to trace a strong Northwest Europe naphtha market, which has been supported by bullish gasoline in Europe.
-The bullishness, in part, is a direct result of the extreme cold weather in the US and shut refinery production, which had limited key arbitrage flows to Asia.
+**Nevertheless, some immediate headwinds could emerge downstream as fundamentals in Asia's methyl methacrylate, or MMA, market are stable-to-weak after retreating from earlier highs.
+The April 5-9 outlook for the MMA complex, however, is expected to frim H2 April onwards due to the upcoming heavy turnaround season, sources said.

+**The Asian naphtha market is expected to soften this week ending April 9, as Western supply flows resume following the unblocking of the Suez Canal.
+The impact of the resumption of the arbitrage flow was evident from the dip in the Asia naphtha physical crack spread against ICE Brent crude futures, which fell to $90.40/mt on April 1, down $1.83/mt day on day, Platts data showed.

+**Due to lower naphtha values, the spread between CFR Taiwan/China paraxylene and CFR Japan naphtha physical rose $9.09/mt week on week from March 25 to stand at $240.67/mt on April 1, staying below the typical breakeven range of $280-$300/mt.

-** The Singapore reforming spread -- the difference between FOB Singapore 92 RON gasoline and FOB Singapore naphtha derivative -- was largely unchanged week on week at $6.05/b at the Asian close Feb.
-19, easing off from a 9-month high of $7.20/b on Feb.
-17, Platts data showed.
+**The strength in Asian gasoline has spurred blending activity, industry sources said.
+The Singapore reforming spread, which is calculated as a difference between FOB Singapore 92 RON gasoline and FOB Singapore naphtha derivative, stood shy of the one-year high of $9.66/b on April 1, Platts data showed.

-**The spread between CFR Taiwan/China paraxylene marker and CFR Japan naphtha physical also widened $8.20/mt day on day to $207.08/mt on Feb.
-19, Platts data showed, but remained below the breakeven level of $280-$300/mt.
+**The Asian toluene market is expected to face further downward pressure this week April 5-9, as demand from the solvents sector has plateaued, while requirement from the toluene disproportionation stream is mixed.
+Supply is expected to lengthen further this week, market sources said, adding further downside to the blendstock.